cucapra/gator-game/README.md

 npm install
 ```

 We are using a python simple server on port 1337.
+Run the command below and navigate to `localhost:1337`.

 ```bash
 python3 -m http.server 1337